-The launch of the latest version (version 6) of the magnificent Hauptwerk virtual pipe organ has stimulated me into producing a few recordings of Christmas music, which are below.
+The launch of the latest version (version 6) of the magnificent Hauptwerk virtual pipe organ has stimulated me into producing a few recordings of Christmas music for fun, which are below.
 This software produces an incredibly realistic sound.
-However, don’t get this software if you don’t have the computer to go with it.
-Because it copies all individual pipe sounds into RAM, it devours all the capabilities of my iMac Pro with 32 GB of memory.

 Hark the Herald Angels Sing

 We kick off with ‘Hark the Herald Angels Sing’, which includes the descant for the final verse.
 It ends with the thunderous 32 foot Contra Posaune stop on Pedal, and the majestic 16 foot trombone on Great.
 Samples were taken of the organ in Salisbury Cathedral.